-- Root A forwarding port that is the best port from Non-root-bridge to Root-bridge. - Designated A forwarding port for every LAN segment. - Alternate An alternate path to the root bridge.
-This path is different than using the root port. - Backup A backup/redundant path to a segment where another bridge port already connects. - Disabled Not strictly part of STP, a network administrator can manually disable a port.
+- Root A forwarding port that is the best port from Non-root-bridge to Rootbridge - Designated A forwarding port for every LAN segment - Alternate An alternate path to the root bridge.
+This path is different than using the root port. - Backup A backup/redundant path to a segment where another bridge port already connects. - Disabled Not strictly part of STP, a network administrator can manually disable a port detect edge ports.
+As soon as the bridge detects a BPDU coming to an edge port, the port becomes a non-edge port.